djgroen/facs/docs/preparation.rst

     transition_period: 60

-Here the type refers to the mutation name defined in the disease YML file, whilte the transition period indicates the period over which the prevalence of the mutation in the population grows from 0% to 100%.
+Here the type refers to the mutation name defined in the disease YML file, while the transition period indicates the period over which the prevalence of the mutation in the population grows from 0% to 100%.
 If this file is kept empty then no mutations will emerge during the simulation.

 5. Defining the exact public health interventions undertaken
 ============================================================

 Detailed documentation for this step has yet to be developed, as the format is still subject to change.
 However, by default FACS will look at the file in `covid_data/measures.yml` to extract the exact interventions required for the run.
 Below, we will explain how you can customize the interventions:

 The restrictions and measures including government interventions taken to mitigate the spread of disease are specified in a `yml` file named `measures_<location>.yml`.
 In this file, a list of dates on which the restrictions were imposed or modified is given.
-Corresponding to each date, a description of the restrictions are given.
-These restrictions can be defined in terms the following heads.
+Corresponding to each date, a description of the restrictions is given.
+These restrictions can be defined in terms of the following heads.

 - **`case_isolation`**: A binary value which determines if infected people go into quarantine.
 - **`household_isolation`**: A binary value which decides if all members of the household go into quarantine when at least one of its members is isolated.